simonmichael/hledger/hledger/hledger.m4.md

 ```

 This last form works for transactions involving exactly two commodities, with neither cost notation nor equity postings.
+If one of the postings is recognised as a [lot posting](#lot-reporting), the cost will be attached to that one.
-Note, the order of postings is significant: the cost will be attached to the first (top) posting.
+Otherwise the cost will be attached to the first (top) posting - so it can be important to but the right one first.
-So we had to switch the order of postings, to get the same meaning as above.
+Here we had to switch the order of postings, to get the same meaning as above.

-Also, this form is the easiest to make undetected errors with; so it is rejected by `hledger check balanced`, and by strict mode.
+This form is the easiest to make undetected errors with; so it is rejected by `hledger check balanced`, and by strict mode.

 Advantages of cost notation: